diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 **Round Robin (Load Balancing)**
 An algorithm that distributes requests sequentially across servers.

+**Rust**
+A systems programming language focused on safety, speed, and concurrency, preventing memory errors through its ownership system without requiring a garbage collector.

+**RxJava**
+A Java implementation of Reactive Extensions, providing a library for composing asynchronous and event-based programs using observable sequences.

 ## S

+**Scala 3.x**
+The latest major version of Scala, a programming language combining object-oriented and functional programming paradigms on the JVM with improved type system and syntax.

 **Scalability**
 A property enabling systems to handle growth and load efficiently, also applies to engineering teams working in parallel.

+**Spring**
+A comprehensive application framework for Java providing infrastructure support for developing enterprise applications with features like dependency injection and aspect-oriented programming.

+**Spring Boot**
+An extension of the Spring framework that simplifies the setup and development of Spring applications through convention over configuration and embedded servers.

 **Secrets Management**
 The practice of securely storing, rotating, accessing, and auditing sensitive credentials and keys using tools like AWS KMS, HashiCorp Vault, or secrets managers.